libxsmm/libxsmm/README.md

 # LIBXSMM
 Library for small matrix-matrix multiplications targeting Intel Architecture (x86).
 The library generates code for the following instruction set extensions: Intel SSE3, Intel AVX, Intel AVX2, IMCI (KNCni) for Intel Xeon Phi coprocessors ("KNC"), and Intel AVX-512 as found in the Intel Xeon Phi processor family ("KNL") and future Intel Xeon processors.
 Historically the library was solely targeting the Intel Many Integrated Core Architecture "MIC") using intrinsic functions, however meanwhile optimized assembly code is generated for the fore mentioned instruction set extensions. [[pdf](https://github.com/hfp/libxsmm/raw/master/documentation/libxsmm.pdf)] [[src](https://github.com/hfp/libxsmm/archive/0.8.6.zip)]

 **What is a small matrix-matrix multiplication?** When characterizing the problem size using the M, N, and K parameters, a problem size suitable for LIBXSMM falls approximately within (M N K)^(1/3) <= 32 (which illustrates that non-square matrices or even "tall and skinny" shapes are covered as well).
-Real-world applications so far are using specializatons of up to 80, however the assembly code generator may not generate code for beyond the above criterion.
+Real-world applications so far are using specializations of up to 80, however the assembly code generator may not generate code beyond the above criterion.
 While the Intrinsic based code generator (KNCni/IMCI, AVX-512) is not imposing any limit, it does not mean it is not suffering from excessive code size (due to unrolling), no cache blocking scheme, or spilling registers.
-For problem sizes above a configurable threshold, LIBXSMM falls back to LAPACK/BLAS.
+For problem sizes above a configurable threshold, LIBXSMM is falling back to BLAS.

-**How to determine whether an application can benefit from using LIBXSMM or not?** Given the application uses LAPACK/BLAS to carry out matrix multiplications, one may link against Intel MKL 11.2 (or higher), set the environment variable MKL_VERBOSE=1, and run the application using a representative workload while redirecting the standard output (`env MKL_VERBOSE=1 ./myapplication > verbose.txt`).
-The collected output is the starting point for evaluating the problem sizes as imposed by the workload (`grep -a "MKL_VERBOSE DGEMM" verbose.txt | cut -d, -f3-5`).
+**How to determine whether an application can benefit from using LIBXSMM or not?** Given the application uses BLAS to carry out matrix multiplications, one may link against Intel MKL 11.2 (or higher), set the environment variable MKL_VERBOSE=1, and run the application using a representative workload (env MKL_VERBOSE=1 ./workload > verbose.txt).
+The collected output is the starting point for evaluating the problem sizes as imposed by the workload (grep -a "MKL_VERBOSE DGEMM" verbose.txt | cut -d, -f3-5).

 ## Interface
 The interface of the library is *generated* according to the [Build Instructions](#build-instructions) (therefore the header file 'include/libxsmm.h' is **not** stored in the code repository).
 The generated interface also defines certain preprocessor symbols to store the properties the library was built for.